wangkaikaikai/SCIP-system/README.md

 Open the hardware design files using the corresponding EDA software.

-Depending on the file format, possible tools include:
+Depending on the file format, tool used is:

-- Altium Designer
+- Altium Designer 21
-- KiCad
-- EasyEDA
-- Or other PCB design software

 Please check the schematic, PCB layout, BOM, and fabrication files before manufacturing the device.